-Here we could follow Derrida and argue that in fact it is not possible to create rules for quality.
+Here we could follow Derrida and argue that in fact, it is not possible to create rules for quality.
 There are simply too many rules, which are randomly applied.
-That in fact the only way to appreciate quality is in its relation to something that has no quality.
-We can perceive and experience the difference much more easily that defining the rules that inform our decision.
+In fact, the only way to appreciate quality is in its relation to something that has no quality; we can perceive and experience the difference much more easily that defining the rules that inform our decision.

 If we return to the example of faces.
-It is quite possible that the differences between a 25 year old and a 35 year old face are too numerous, and too subtle, to be able to create the rules to describe it.
-Slight variances in the sheen of the skin, lustre of the hair, skin pigmentation.
+It is quite possible that the differences between a 25-year-old and a 35-year-old face are too numerous and too subtle, to be able to create the rules to describe it.
+Slight variances in the sheen of the skin, the lustre of the hair, skin pigmentation.
 Perhaps the only way to tell the difference is in the relationship of the one with the other.
 In other words, you can only discern one because it is not the other.